 Brexit and European Affairs

-We have carried on our engagement with the UK government and the EU throughout the year, through regular meetings with the relevant government departments, Ministers and MPs, as well as hosted our annual dinner in Brussels in September which provided a useful platform to share views and hopes between the UK and other EU countries on what the future relationship might look like.
-We have also continued our engagement with the European associations- Eurelectric and Eurogas- on a number of topics in various policy area.
-This cooperation will remain important, irrespective of the Brexit outcome.
+Energy UK will carry on its engagement with the UK government and the EU throughout 2020, through regular meetings with relevant government departments, with Ministers and MPs as well as working collaboratively with other relevant stakeholders to ensure we achieve the best deal for the energy industry and the wider society as the work around decarbonisation intensifies.
+We will also continue our engagement with European associations- Eurelectric and Eurogas- on a number of topics in various policy areas.
+This cooperation remains important, irrespective of the Brexit outcome.

 Read our paper on Brexit & future EU-UK relationship;